Princess Margarita of Greece and Denmark

 Affected by the Second World War, which divided her relatives into two factions, Margarita spent time in Langenburg during the conflict.
 The defeat of Germany and its occupation by the Allies brought new upheavals in the life of Margarita and Gottfried.
 Though preserved from Soviets, who caused the death of several of their cousins, the couple were ostracized by the British royal family at the time of the marriage of Prince Philip, Margarita's only brother, to Princess Elizabeth of the United Kingdom in 1947.
-Over the years, the couple were nevertheless reintegrated into the life of the European elite, as illustrated by their invitation and presence at the coronation of Elizabeth II in 1953, and the princess's presence at the wedding of Juan Carlos, Prince of Asturias, and Princess Sophia of Greece and Denmark in 1962.
+Over the years, the couple were reintegrated into the life of the European elite, as illustrated by their invitation and presence at the coronation of Elizabeth II in 1953, and the princess's presence at the wedding of Juan Carlos, Prince of Asturias, and Princess Sophia of Greece and Denmark in 1962.
+Widowed in 1960, Margarita witnessed a fire at Langenburg Castle in 1963.

-Widowed in 1960, Margarita witnessed the fire breakout at Langenburg Castle in 1963.
-Her last years were marked by the marriages of three of her sons, but also by the deaths of several of her relatives, including her son Rupprecht, who committed suicide in 1978.
 The princess died in 1981 and her body was buried in the Hohenlohe-Langenburg family mausoleum.
+Margarita was the paternal aunt of the Prince of Wales, who later became King Charles III.